CDCgov/prime-reportstream/prime-router/docs/onboarding-users/sender-onboarding/sftp-ingestion.md

 and cannot support also adding files to an additional one.
 A tool like [MoveIt](https://www.progress.com/moveit/moveit-transfer) can be configured to move files from the senders bucket to one in the ReportStream's storage account.
 This solution would be simply configuration and not require any additional code.

+## Troubleshooting

+### Dropped messages

+Azure documentation indicates that under very heavy load there is a chance that not all added blobs will trigger a submission as the simple implementation relies on log scanning.
+A more robust implementation is planned with an upgrade to using Azure Event Grid.

+**Note: this is not expected to occur for the usage rates for the initial MVP customer as azure indicates that problems start occuring ~100 blobs/sec**